btk5h/room-dashboard/README.md

 ### Deployment

 This project uses a separate git repo for deploying changes to balena.
-This allows development versions to be pushed separately from the public-facing git repo
+This allows development versions to be pushed separately from the public-facing git repo.
+This is done with a separate git repository in the `.balena` folder.
+The `./git-balena` script is provided as a wrapper that automatically sets the git-dir to `.balena`.